Erhabor-Fona/dukascopy/README.md

 # dukascript

-This repository contains the packages for different languages for downloading historical data from from Dukascopy Bank SA.
+This repository contains the packages for different languages for downloading and streaming historical data from Dukascopy Bank SA.